Sahibpreetsingh13/Cybersecurity-writeups/PortSwigger/Web-Cache-Deception/Web-Cache-Deception-origin-server-normalization.md

 # Description
-Lab: Web cache deception - path delimiters
+Lab: Web cache deception - path delimiters </br>
-Platform: PortSwigger Web Academy
+Platform: PortSwigger Web Academy</br>
-Difficulty: Practitioner
+Difficulty: Practitioner </br>
-Date Completed:  03 June 2026
+Date Completed:  03 June 2026</br>

 # What was vulnerable:
 Discrepancy in how the cache and origin server normalized the URL